nadezola/IntoTheFog_MOT17/README.md

-# Fog Rendering into MOTChallenge (MOT17 dataset)
+# Fog Simulation in Arbitrary Video Dataset

-We propose a pipeline for clear image augmentation of MOTChallenge (MOT17) dataset with homogeneous and heterogeneous fog of different intensity levels.
+We propose a framework for dataset augmentation with homogeneous and heterogeneous fog of different intensity levels.
 For more information, please refer to our preprint:

 > **[Into the Fog: Evaluating Multiple Object Tracking Robustness](https://arxiv.org/abs/2404.10534)**\